zebrafactory/zebrachain/README.md

 * Quantum safe (assuming the Dilithium + ed25519 hybrid construction is quantum safe).

-* Quantum mitigation, even if Dilithium is broken.
+* *Some* quantum mitigation, even if Dilithium is broken.
 A sufficiently large quantum computer can get the secret key from an ed25519 public key (that's the whole problem).
 But that same quantum computer *cannot* get the ed25519 public key from the *hash* of that public key.
 So if consumers of the chain locally